Awards

 About the Louis Rosenberg Canadian Jewish Studies Distinguished Service Award

-The Association for Canadian Jewish Studies (ACJS) is very pleased to announce that Professor Ira Robinson of Concordia University in Montreal is the 2013 recipient of the Louis Rosenberg Canadian Jewish Studies Distinguished Service Award.
+The Association for Canadian Jewish Studies (ACJS) is pleased to announce that Dr. Randal Schnoor of York University is the 2024 recipient of the Louis Rosenberg Canadian Jewish Studies Distinguished Service Award.
+Dr. Schnoor has made outstanding contributions to Canadian Jewish studies in his publications, teaching and service.

 Past Award Recipients